 We approach the next pool and from the distance we see the shadows of the fish cruising in the centre of the pool.
 We stay far from the water and get ready for an extra long shooting.
 More strikes will fill the rest of the day.

 Butterflies go from flower to flower while some clouds appear at the horizon.
 The blue-greenish shapes of bee-eaters dart in the air… swallows almost touch the water surface in a quick dance… We are in peace with us and the rest of the world.
 Do we need more?

 We still have 2 or 3 hours to spend immersed in this untouched nature.
-Waiting for the sunset and the “coup de soir” is of no use here, in this period of the year.
+As a rule, flyfishing means staying on the river river until sunset but the “coup de soir” is of no use here, in this period of the year.
 We go back to the car following an easy cow track all along the river.
 The ladies reach us fifteen minutes later.
 Tired but happy: they, too, had a pleasant and interesting day.

 A call to the “pizzeria” to book our table.
 A quick drive and we are already tasting “Margaritas” and “Diavolas” with an excellent local wine.
 When we leave the “pizzeria”, billions of stars welcome us.
 Flyfishing is also this.